-- Florence Onus and her granddaughter - The Story of The Healing Foundation - Intergenerational Trauma Animation - Send a note or newsletter home to parents so they can facilitate and support discussion at home.
+- Telling Our Stories Our Stolen Generations (Florence Onus) - The Story of The Healing Foundation - Intergenerational Trauma Animation - Send a note or newsletter home to parents so they can facilitate and support discussion at home.
 If desired, distribute The Story of the Healing Foundation video or the Florence Onus video for parents to watch using your sharing platform (Seesaw, Storypark, Facebook). - Prepare a wall of the classroom to hang work on and use as a reference.
-You might include Aboriginal and Torres Strait Islander flags, images of books the class will be reading, images of prominent Aboriginal and Torres Strait Islander people etc.). - Make a flower wall for your display (this could also be done as a separate Art activity)
+You might include Aboriginal and Torres Strait Islander flags, images of books the class will be reading, images of prominent Aboriginal and Torres Strait Islander peoples etc. - Make a flower wall for your display.
+This could also be done as a separate Art activity.
 Read more information about Sorry Day flowers here.